Would-be British PM sparks row with remarks on rival's childlessness

 Cameron, who had campaigned for Britain to stay in the bloc, announced he would quit after the June 23 referendum delivered a vote for Brexit.
 May, the interior minister who also advocated remaining in the EU, is the favourite to replace him.

-"I am sure she will be really sad she doesn't have children so I don't want this to be 'Andrea has children, Theresa hasn't' because I think that would be really horrible," Leadsom, a devout Christian, told the Times newspaper.
+"I am sure she will be really sad she doesn't have children so I don't want this to be 'Andrea has children, Theresa hasn't' because I think that would be really horrible," Leadsom told the Times newspaper, which has declared its support for May.

 "But genuinely I feel being a mum means you have a very real stake in the future of our country, a tangible stake.
 She possibly has nieces, nephews, lots of people.
 But I have children who are going to have children who will directly be a part of what happens next."

-"What makes you qualified to be prime minister is having long experience of the issues facing this country ...
-That is why I am backing Theresa May," he said.

-Leadsom fought back, denouncing the Times article on Twitter as "gutter journalism" and saying in a televised statement: "I want to be crystal clear that everyone has an equal stake in our society and in the future of our country."
+Leadsom denounced the Times article on Twitter as "gutter journalism" and "the exact opposite of what I said".

+In a statement, she said she had made clear to the Times that "nothing I said should be used in any way to suggest that Theresa May not having children had any bearing whatever on the leadership election".

-The Times, which backs May, stood by its story and released a recording of Leadsom making the comments, which was played on Saturday news bulletins on all the main radio and TV stations.
+The Times stood by its story and released an audio recording of Leadsom making the comments, which was played on Saturday morning news bulletins on all the main radio and TV stations.

-The Sunday Times, the Times's sister paper, said late on Saturday it had learnt that "as many as 20" Conservative lawmakers were prepared to leave the party if Leadsom became leader - potentially depriving her of a majority in parliament.

 May made no comment on Leadsom's interview, merely tweeting: "Yesterday, I launched my clean campaign pledge and invite @AndreaLeadsom to join me in signing it."